 As I stated in my review of the Logitech Ultrathin Keyboard Case, I don’t like holding electronics directly, especially tablets, which are heavier and not necessarily comfortable in rubber or aluminum.
+If you always want the lastest in tech, you’ll also be interested in the Padcaster review.
 The iPad mini is the best exception because of it’s very light weight and thin frame, though the limitations of the tablet become very clear when it can’t stand upright and that’s all you’d like, or when it starts to get slippery while watching a movie.
+If you haven’t bought a new tablet yet, you might also want to read our Microsoft Surface vs Apple iPad review.

 Instead of cloth, the Folio Protective Case uses a thin felt fabric on the inside and a scratchy converse fabric on the outside.
 Neither is very comfortable; the former gets slippery from holding and the latter looks and feels tacky.
 Tacky is the best word to describe the entire Folio Protective Case — it just lacks the simplicity and basic feel that the original Folio has.
 To dig the nail in deeper, the Protective Case doesn’t keep the mini locked; the magnetic lock slides and slips, activating the iPad too easily and draining battery life when in the bag nine out of ten times.